 Obviously, some kind of background in critical care is needed, but I would be willing to take undergraduate students if they are quick learners.

 Beyond that, there will be some sort of application and screening process.

 What would be the criteria?

 You need the time to do this.
 If you only have two weeks, you need to know that it takes two or three days travel on each end of the trip from USA.
 Take fourteen days and subtract six, that leaves eight in which to actually do anything.
 In 2013 I did sixteen three-day sessions of the course, along with some one-day training events on various topics.
 To meet my goal, I did a couple of nine-days-in-a-row stretches of training.
 My days off were devoted to administrative work, travel, or chilling out.
 If you wish to mix in some sightseeing etc you need to block out a major time commitment.
 I think this is ideal for a nursing faculty person who has the summer off (like me).

 As to actual personal skills?
 First and foremost, a being a flexible team player.
 Having a sense of humor.
 Willing to devote time to learn in advance about culture etc.

 Dealing with stress, and healthy coping are important, but I am not sure how to predict those things.
 We will build in some time to relax, but this is not a party trip.

 Alcohol, and it’s use, are an important factor.
 Team members will be screened carefully regarding this.
 Putting yourself out of commission via substance abuse is not a way to help the team.
-If a potential team member’s idea of relaxation involves mainly partying and drinking, they will not be selected.
-You can stay home and do that!
+If your idea of relaxation involves mainly partying and drinking, you can stay home and do that.

 Things like dressing conservatively and respecting the Nepali culture, are very important, and have been a key to my own effectiveness in the past.